Clyde Edwards-Helaire Player Prop Bets for the NFL Playoffs | Kansas City vs. Cincinnati 1/30/2022

 Matchup vs. Cincinnati

-- Against the Bengals, Edwards-Helaire's zero rushing yards in his lone career matchup are 37.5 fewer than his over/under in Sunday's game.
+- In his single career matchup against the Bengals, Edwards-Helaire put up zero rushing yards, 37.5 fewer yards than his over/under in Sunday's game.

-- Edwards-Helaire did not have a touchdown run in that contest against the Bengals.
+- Edwards-Helaire did not have a touchdown run in that outing against the Bengals.

-- The Bengals have the NFL's fifth-ranked defense against the run, allowing 102.5 yards per game.
+- Conceding 102.5 rushing yards per game, the Bengals have the fifth-ranked run defense in the league.

-- The Bengals have given up 15 rushing touchdowns, 14th in the NFL.
+- The Bengals have given up 15 rushing touchdowns, 14th in the league.

 Recent Performances

-- Against the Bills in the AFC Divisional round, Edwards-Helaire rushed seven times for 60 yards (8.6 yards per attempt).
+- Edwards-Helaire put together a 60-yard rushing performance in last week's matchup with the Bills, carrying the ball seven times (averaging 8.6 yards per carry).

-- Over his last three outings, Edwards-Helaire has rushed for 60 yards (20.0 per game) on seven carries.
+- Over his last three games, Edwards-Helaire has run for 60 yards on seven carries (20.0 ypg).

 Edwards-Helaire's Kansas City Teammates